Support Services

 Pre-Booking Services

-If you have received a citation from the Morgan Hill Police Department and it is marked as Booking Required, you must come to the Police Department, located at 16200 Vineyard Blvd, Morgan Hill, CA 95037, to be fingerprinted and have your photo taken prior to your court date.
+If you have received a citation from the Morgan Hill Police Department and it is marked as Booking Required, you must come to our Police Department to be fingerprinted and have your photo taken prior to your court date.

 File a Police Report Online

-Morgan Hill's Community Online Reporting System allows the public to file a police report about something that has happened within city limits, from the comfort of their own home, twenty-four hours a day, and receive a copy of that report via email at no cost.
+Morgan Hill Police Department's Online Reporting System allows you to file a police report immediately about something that has occurred within city limits, twenty-four hours a day, and print a copy of the report, at no cost.

 Request a Copy of a Police Report